Installing YetaWF for ASP.NET 4

 In order to clone the Git repository you'll need the Git Windows tools.
 If these are not present on your development system you can install them from https://git-for-windows.github.io/.

 YetaWF uses TypeScript.
-For proper IntelliSense and "Compile On Save" support, TypeScript 2.4 for Visual Studio must be installed.
+Although not required, for proper IntelliSense and "Compile On Save" support, TypeScript for Visual Studio must be installed.
 It can be downloaded and installed from https://www.microsoft.com/en-us/download/details.aspx?id=48593.

 Gulp is used for the build pipeline.
 Gulp can be installed from the command line:

 It also requires the latest version of gulp-cli.

 npm install gulp-cli --global

 Bower is used for the Kendo UI Core package.
 Bower can be installed from the command line: